mxyx-club/TheOtherUs-Edited/README.md

 ## Vampire
 ### **Team: Impostors**
 The Vampire is an Impostor, that can bite other player.
 Bitten players die after a configurable amount of time.\
-If the Vampire spawn chance is greater 0 (even if there is no Vampire in the game), all players can place one garlic.\
-If a victim is near a garlic, the "Bite Button" turns into the default "Kill Button" and the Vampire can only perform a normal kill.\
 \
 **NOTE:**
 - If a bitten player is still alive when a meeting is being called, they die at the start of the meeting.
 - The cooldown is the same as the default kill cooldown (+ the kill delay if the Vampire bites the target).
 - If there is a Vampire in the game, there can't be a Warlock.
-- If the Vampire bites a player and the Thief kills the Vampire, the bite will still be performed, but the new Vampire will be displayed in the kill animation.
-- If the Vampire bites a player and gets killed before the bite is performed, the biten player will survive.

 ### Game Options
 | Name | Description |